OSGeo/PROJ/docs/source/resource_files.rst

 Init files are used for preconfiguring proj-strings for often used transformations, such as those found in the EPSG database.
 Most init files contain transformations from a given coordinate reference system to WGS84.
-This makes it easy to transformations between any two coordinate reference systems with ``cs2cs``.
+This makes it easy to transform between any two coordinate reference systems with ``cs2cs``.
 Init files can however contain any proj-string and don't necessarily have to follow the *cs2cs* paradigm where WGS84 is used as a pivot datum.
 The ITRF init file is a good example of that.